Saturday, 31 August 2013

 and the need for cant and fear,

-in past seasons, the wind lifted hope,
+in past seasons, as wind lifted hope,

 perhaps these little things,